muhaochen/seq_ppi/README.md

 Each folder is attached with a run.sh to show how to run the evaluation program.
 ./embeddings contains pre-trained amino acid embeddings and the training script.

-The link to the SHS datasets for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh).
+The link to the SHS27k and SHS148k datasets for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh).

 ## Reference
 This paper is going to appear in the Bioinformatics journal featuring ISMB/ECCB 2019. (* indicates co-first authors)